Gualty/asqlmap/README.md

 Requirements:
 -------

-- sqlmap (On BackBox is just installed)
+- sqlmap
-- Tor (installed and running)
+- Anonymous mode (Start it using the button in the BackBox menu)
-- Polipo (installed and running)
+- Polipo (Starts it before execute asqlmap)

 How to use asqlmap